vdurmont/codingstyle/README.md

 * Take any of your configuration files in input
 * Generate the others files so that you can distribute them in your projects and in your team
-* If you're not sure about what you want, a simple form will help your generate everything
+* If you're not sure about what you want, a simple form will help you generate everything

 Until now, I only talked about IntelliJ, Eclipse and maven-checkstyle-plugin because they are some of the most widely used tools in the Java world but we could easily generate configuration files for .editorconfig, emacs, vim, etc.

 ## So?

 So I want to test this idea.
-I need feedback on several things:
+I'm seeking some feedback on several things:

 * How do you handle this problem in your developer's life?
 * What is your global impression on this idea?
 * Would you use a tool like this one?
-* What do you think about [this website](http://vdurmont.com/codestyle-poc)?
+* What do you think about [this website](http://codestyle.vdurmont.com)?
 * Do you have any suggestion? (like another way to solve the problem :D)

 **Please send your feedback [IN THE ISSUES](https://github.com/vdurmont/codestyle/issues) or [BY EMAIL](mailto:vdurmont@gmail.com?subject=Feedback%20on%20Codestyle).**